oliverepper/oliver-epper.de/Content/posts/learning-zfs.md

 sudo chown oliver: /Volumes/tank/oliver
 ```

-Now the user `oliver` can create, modify and delete files and directories in that filesystem.
+Now the user `oliver` can create, modify and delete files and directories in that file system.

 ## Snapshots and Sending

-Lets use `disk7` and `disk8` to create a mirror that we use for backups:
+Let's use `disk7` and `disk8` to create a mirror that we use for backups:

 ```bash
 sudo zpool create backup mirror /dev/disk7 /dev/disk8
 ```

-Voila. `sudo zpool status` should now look like this:
+Voilà. `sudo zpool status` should now look like this:

 ```pre
   pool: backup